jnth/tyme/README.md

 ## Note

+A debug mode (verbose mode) can be activated if you set a `TYME_DEBUG` environnement variable.

 This script is under developpement...
 It's missing a complete documentation and tests with different python version and OS.
 See [TODO](TODO.md) file.